 We capture CO2 from our flue gases.
-We make new products from these in our CO2 capture plant.
+The CO2 from our CO2 capture plant is used to make new products.
 Think of e.g. baking powder, fertilisers for greenhouse horticulture, or dry ice.

 At Twence, we are constantly looking for ways to reduce our own CO2 emissions.
 By capturing it and reusing it as a raw material, we are helping to reduce those emissions.
 CO2 capture and reuse is also known as CCU - Carbon Capture Utilisation.
 In other words, we are bringing valuable raw materials back into the cycle.